Tooth decay is the destruction of tooth material, which includes:

 - Having high numbers of bacteria in the mouth

-- Having an insufficient amount of fluoride (some communities in the United States add fluoride to the drinking water)
+- Not getting enough fluoride (some communities in the United States add fluoride to drinking water)

-- Taking medications that contain sugar or cause dry mouth
+- Taking medicines that contain sugar or cause dry mouth

-- Enamel erosion from gastroesophageal reflux disease (GERD) or bulimia nervosa
+- Health problems that destroy tooth enamel, such as gastroesophageal reflux disease (GERD) or bulimia nervosa

-- Having certain conditions that decrease the flow of saliva in the mouth, such as Sjogren syndrome
+- Health problems that decrease the flow of saliva in the mouth, such as Sjogren syndrome

 Sometimes tooth decay will repair itself.
 This is most likely if it is caught early.